Szprudowo

-The village has a population of 366.

 Szprudowo was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), in 1939, the Germans murdered some Poles from Szprudowo along with inhabitants of other villages during large massacres in the Szpęgawski Forest, and expelled several Poles, whose farms were handed over to Germans as part of the Lebensraum policy.

+Sport

+The village is represented by the football club KP Keramzyt Szprudowo.
+First formed in 2003, the club initially played as Okland Optiroc Szprudowo competing in the Klasa B. Keramzyt Szprudowo currently groundshare with Mewa Gniew at their 300 capacity Gminny Ośrodek Sportu i Rekreacji w Gniewie, a municipal stadium located in the nearby town of Gniew.